 Beetroots are commonly used for making salads, soups or eaten both raw and boiled.
 Recipes little changed in last five hundred years.
 Potatoes are really popular vegetable in Russia.
 Unknown until the reign of Peter the Great it virtually replaced turnip as a side dish among ordinary Russians.
 There are a lot of recipes to cook it, starting from boiling or frying to making potato soups and casseroles.
 Tomatoes became popular at the same time as potato.
 Hardly ever known until Eighteen centure it firstly consider as poisonous vegetable but now it has several dozens types distributed in Russia.
 Other popular vegetables like carrots, cucumbers, peppers, radishes, zucchini, eggplant and pumpkins are used for making salads, as side dishes or being canned for future usage.

 Mushrooms are incredibly popular in Russia.
 Starting from middle of summer to the end of September in central regions you can notice dozen of cars parked on the roadsides while their owners hunt for mushrooms.
 What types are popular there?
 Well, mostly these are Penny Bun Mushrooms, Chanterelles, Honey fungus, Orange and Brown-cap boletus and many others.
 So due to passion for mushrooms there are many ways to cook them.
 Usually they can be stewed, fried with onions or potatoes, they can be used as a pie filling or be dried, pickled, salted.
 To my greatest surprise I was offered French julienne during my lunchtime in Moscow.
 As it turned out julienne is essential hot snack at any festive lunch or dinner.

-If you find yourself in ordinary russian grocery store you would certainly find sour cream, fermented beverage originally came from Caucasus called “kefir” and cottage cheese that might be considered as young cheese.
-So while sour cream and kefir are used as salad or soup dressing, the cottage cheese can be attributed as main component for many meals.
+If you find yourself in an ordinary Russian grocery store you would certainly find sour cream, fermented beverage originally came from Caucasus called “kefir” and cottage cheese that might be considered as the young cheese.
+So while sour cream and kefir are used as salad or soup dressing, the cottage cheese can be attributed as the main component for many meals.
 Mainly it is being used for dessert cooking such as cheesecakes, cheese quiches, fruit pancakes.
 Or it can be used as filling for pies.